Memnoc/astroblog/src/pages/posts/post-3.md

 image:
     url: 'https://astro.build/assets/blog/astro-1-release-update/cover.jpeg'
     alt: 'The Astro logo with the word One.'
-tags: ["astro", "blogging", "learning in public"]
+tags: ["trends", "typescript", "javascript", "react", "setup", "learning"]
 ---

 Welcome to my _new blog_ about learning Astro!
 Here, I will share my learning journey as I build a new website.